-The Group and Company is exposed to liquidity risk in the event of heightened benefit withdrawals and risk claims where backing assets cannot be readily converted into cash.
+The Group and Company is exposed to liquidity risk in the event of heightened risk claims where backing assets cannot be readily converted into cash.

 6.2.
 Ownership and accountability

 The Group and Company's liquidity risk policy establishes common principles of managing liquidity risk across the company and is approved by the Board.